Elliptic curves and Fourier coefficients of meromorphic modular forms: Introduction

 \begin{theorem} Both $\frac{E_4}{j}$ and $\frac{E_4}{j-1728}$ are $1$-magnetic. \end{theorem}

 The first numerically observed example of a magnetic modular form appeared in Broadhurst--Zudilin \cite[Conjecture~4]{broadhurst-zudilin} with motivation coming from the Hall effect in electromagnetism.
 The magnetic property of that example, together with that of $\frac{64E_4}{j}$, was proved in Li--Neururer \cite{li-neururer}.
-Their proof uses the Borcherds--Shimura lift \cite{borcherds-lift}: one identifies the half-integral weight preimage, proves certain divisibility properties of the coefficients of the preimage, and deduces the magnetic property of the image.
+Their proof uses the Borcherds--Shimura lift: one identifies the half-integral weight preimage, proves certain divisibility properties for the preimage, and deduces the magnetic property of the image.
 This method was later generalized by Pa\c{s}ol--Zudilin \cite{pasol-zudilin} to show the magnetic property of other meromorphic modular forms, including $\frac{E_4}{j}$ and $\frac{E_4}{j-1728}$, all of which have poles at CM points.
 For a detailed discussion of magnetic modular forms, we also refer to the paper by B\"{o}nisch--Duhr--Maggio \cite{boenisch-duhr-maggio} and the references therein.

-In fact, by modifying the method of using the Borcherds--Shimura lift, one can show that both $\frac{E_4}{j}$ and $\frac{E_4}{j-1728}$ also satisfy the following supercongruences \footnote{Here the word ``supercongruence'' refers to the type of congruence with modulus $p^{rl}$ for some $r>1$.}, which almost imply their $1$-magnetic property and in particular confirm that they are not $2$-magnetic.
-In \Cref{cm-section}, we will illustrate that both the magnetic property and the supercongruences occur in general for meromorphic modular forms with CM poles.
+By modifying the method of using the Borcherds--Shimura lift, one can also show that both $\frac{E_4}{j}$ and $\frac{E_4}{j-1728}$ satisfy the following supercongruences \footnote{Here the word ``supercongruences'' refers to the type of congruences with modulus $p^{rl}$ for some $r>1$.}, which almost imply their $1$-magnetic property and in particular confirm that they are not $2$-magnetic.
+In general, both the magnetic property and the supercongruences occur for meromorphic modular forms with CM poles, as we will see in \Cref{cm-section}.

 \begin{theorem} For all primes $p\geq 5$ and all $n,l\in\Z^+$,

 where $(\frac{\cdot}{p})$ denotes the Legendre symbol. \end{theorem}

 When $c\notin\{0,1728\}$, one observes something different, with elliptic curves coming into play.
 Let $C/\Q$ be an elliptic curve.
 For a good prime $p$ of $C$, define